Arb-Stylus/create-stylus/CONTRIBUTING.md

-# Contributing to Scaffold-Stark (`create-stark`)
+# Contributing to Scaffold-Stylus (`create-stylus`)

-> `create-stark` is part of the Scaffold-Stark toolkit
+> `create-stylus` is part of the Scaffold-Stylus toolkit

-Thank you for your interest in contributing to Scaffold-Stark!
-Your support enhances this Starknet-focused framework that bridges smart contract integration with web applications.
+Thank you for your interest in contributing to Scaffold-Stylus!
+Your support enhances this Arbitrum-focused framework that bridges smart contract integration with web applications.

 ## About the Project

-**Scaffold-Stark** provides a full DApp development template, offering seamless integration of Starket smart contracts with web applications. **SpeedrunStark.com** offers interactive challenges that serve to practice your Cairo and Starknet skills, learn how to use the provided hooks, and launch your applications swiftly with potential rewards.
+**Scaffold-Stylus** provides a full DApp development template, offering seamless integration of Stylus smart contracts with web applications. **SpeedrunStylus.com** offers interactive challenges that serve to practice your Rust with Stylus and Arbitrum skills, learn how to use the provided hooks, and launch your applications swiftly with potential rewards.

 ## Project Vision

-Our goal is to simplify the DApp development and learning process, enabling developers to launch applications efficiently while understanding the intricacies of Starknet.
+Our goal is to simplify the DApp development and learning process, enabling developers to launch applications efficiently while understanding the intricacies of Arbitrum.

 ## How to Get Involved